St Luke's aims to be a School that provides a:

 Students set academic goals, and reflect upon their learning strategies and progress in order to achieve their goals.

 The Learning@STLUKE'S Teaching & Learning Framework, with the learning dispositions of Reflectiveness, Resourcefulness, Reciprocity, Resilience and Restoration, underpins the development of student learning capacity and facilitates the equipping of students to make a difference in the world and successfully meet the challenges of the 21st Century beyond the school gate.
+(For more information, please refer to the Learning Philosophy Tab on this website)

-St Luke’s dedicated and experienced staff prepare and deliver high quality teaching and learning programs which engage students, meeting the content and skills required of the BOSTES syllabuses while simultaneously developing learning dispositions to optimise academic success.
+St Luke’s dedicated and experienced staff prepare and deliver high quality teaching and learning programs which engage students, meeting the content and skills required of the NESA syllabuses while simultaneously developing learning dispositions to optimise academic success.

 The health and well-being of all students is central to the mission of St Luke's.